1) What if the start date of my position is on or after 1/1/2010?

 10) If I separate from employment prior to being vested, do I have to pay back any monies to the University?

 Answer: You will forfeit all funds from UK’s 10% employer contributions.
 All contributions from UK will be accounted for separately from the employee’s contributions, including gains and losses.
-If you separate prior to being vested, the funds from University contributions will be forfeited to UK.
+If you separate prior to being vested, the funds from University contributions will be forfeited after one year or after all vested money is withdrawn.

 11) When money is forfeited back to UK, how will those funds be used?